evolite/youtube-comment-summarizer/README.md

 ## 📄 **License**

 This project is licensed under the MIT License.

-## 🙏 **Acknowledgments**

-- YouTube for the platform
-- Anthropic, OpenAI, and Google for AI services
-- Firefox team for the WebExtensions API